KevinArmbruster/AutoML-Information-Needs/workshop/Template.md

 ## Solution
 Describe what specific information you collect to achieve your goal.
+Please also describe how you collect the needed information.

 ## Rationale